OxCGRT/covid-policy-tracker/README.md

 # IMPORTANT NOTE: 24-30 April database update

 #### Update 27 April 2020, 15:00 UTC
-Our database update is a bit behind schedule.
+Our data migration is a bit behind schedule.
 We expect to be back up and running some time tomorrow Tuesday 28 April.

 #### Original notice